wingbus/wingbus.github.io/_portfolio/2023-structured-light.md

 1. Review recent and related literature to confirm the most suitable 3D scanning technology for our application

     Structured light scanning is a 3D scanning technique that is similar to stereo camera, except that one camera is replaced by a projector.
-The projection of encoded patterns helps to build up correspondence between projector’s pixel and camera’s pixel of the same point of a surface shape.
+The projection of encoded patterns helps to build up correspondence between projector’s pixel and camera’s pixel of the same point of a surface.
 With the stereo relationship, illumination will appear distorted from the camera perspective, and this can be used for geometric reconstruction of the surface shape through triangulation.

     ![](/images/structured-light-1.png)

 2. Perform optical design according to design specifications

-    Verify the feasibility with calculation on magnification, resolution, and simulation on Grin Lens in Zemax.
-Select the list of required hardware according to calculation results and budget.
+    Verify the feasibility with calculations on magnification, resolution, and simulation on Grin Lens in Zemax.
+Then, select the list of required hardwares according to calculation results and budget.

     ![](/images/structured-light-2.png)
     ![](/images/structured-light-3.png)